-Flaunting a sexy wrinkle-effect and designed with a firm breast-lifting mechanism, the eco-friendly Vegankini is strong enough to hold and shape even heavy busts.
+Flaunting a sensual wrinkle-effect and designed with a firm breast-lifting mechanism, the eco-friendly Vegankini is strong enough to hold and shape even heavy busts.

 But, this bikini’s most special quality?